benjavicente/benjavicente.dev/public/blog/key-components-on-web-applications/index.md

 - JSX, a subset of JavaScript, which is used by libraries like [react](https://react.dev/), [preact](https://preactjs.com/), and [solid](https://solidjs.com/), which has a minimal transformation step to convert XML-like syntax into JavaScript function calls that the framework expects.
 - Native web components, which integrate horizontally with the underlying technology instead of building on top, providing a more portable solution.

-Rendering solutions are usually integrated with other tools, but usually provide at minimum **composability and reusability of UI**, with protection against XSS attacks.
+Rendering solutions are usually integrated with other tools, but usually provide at minimum **composability and reusability of UI**, along with protection against XSS attacks.

 ### 2. Behavioral elements